KarthickRaghul/ServerManagementSuite/README.md

 #### 🪟 On Windows:

-1. Download the installer from the official site: [https://www.postgresql.org/download/windows/](https://www.postgresql.org/download/windows/)
+1. Download the installer from: [https://www.postgresql.org/download/windows/](https://www.postgresql.org/download/windows/)
-2. Run the installer and follow the setup wizard.
+2. Run the installer and follow the setup wizard
-3. Set the port (e.g., `8500`) and credentials (username and password) during installation.
+3. Set the port (e.g., `8500`) and credentials during installation
-4. After installation, ensure `pgAdmin` and the PostgreSQL service are running.
+4. Ensure `pgAdmin` and PostgreSQL service are running

 #### 🐧 On Linux (Debian/Ubuntu):